bh90210/soul/README.md

 If this library was not what you were looking for consider checking out [spotseek](https://github.com/boristopalov/spotseek).

-Shout-out to [slskd](https://github.com/slskd/slskd), it immensely helped with testing the implementation.
+Shout-out to [slskd](https://github.com/slskd/slskd), it immensely helped with testing the peer implementation.

 # TODO
 - [ ] Finish upload.